shenzhuangzhi1/Real-Time-Stock-Price-Visualization-Back-End/README.md

-# Real-Time-Stock-Price-Visualization
+# Real-Time-Stock-Price-Visualization-Back-end
 A demo for Real-Time Stock Price Visualization Back-end

-## 1 step: Get data form Aloha Vantage API
+## 1 step: Get data form Alpha Vantage API

  - It use Django to handle all the request
  -